Besthotels.com - The Best Hotels in the World

 8.3km / 5.2mi

-Lady's Rake Mine
+Lady's Rake lead mine

 Mine in Forest and Frith, United Kingdom